MorpheusAIs/moragents/submodules/moragents_dockers/README.md

 ## RAG Agent
 This agent will answer questions about an uploaded PDF file.

+## Tweet Sizzler Agent
+This agent will let you generate tweets, edit with a WSYWIG.
+Provided you enter API creds in the Settings you can also directly post to your X account.

+## MOR Rewards Agent
+Ask the agent to check your MOR rewards and it will retrieve claimable MOR stats from both capital and coder pools.

+---

 # Delegator
 The Delegator handles user queries by analyzing the prompt and delegating it to the appropriate agent.